hubverse-org/hubverse-infrastructure/README.md

 4. When the list of policies appears, use the search box to find `hubverse-infrastructure-write-policy` and click on it.
 5. Click the _Edit_ button to update the policy.

+> [!IMPORTANT]
-**Note:** To make these changes, you will need to have a Hubverse AWS login with console permission and with policy update permissions.
+> To make these changes, you will need a Hubverse AWS with:
+>
+> - console permission
+> - policy update permissions

 ### Setup instructions